Gun laws in Poland: Firearm ownership

-As of 31 December 2024, there were 930,12 registered firearms and 367,411 active permits.
+As of 31 December 2025, there were 1,037,778 registered firearms and 411,769 active permits.
 These numbers pertain to guns owned by individual citizens.
 Statistics regarding guns owned by businesses and civil institutions, guns requiring only a registration and persons authorized to use guns owned by their employers are not published officially.
 However, data obtained in 2020 on the basis of Freedom of Information Act shed some light on these aspects: as of 31 December 2019 there were 95,663 people having "gun handling permits" and there were 3,038 deactivated firearms and 4,813 air guns over 17 J muzzle energy registered with the Police.
 The number of unlicensed black powder firearms sold to date remains unknown.

-According to Small Arms Survey of 2017 there are total 968,000 licit and illicit firearms or around 2.5 per 100 people.
+According to Small Arms Survey of 2017 there were total 968,000 licit and illicit firearms or around 2.5 per 100 people.